GregoryConrad/rearch-rs/README.md

 Framework.

 That's a mouthful!
-But in short, rearch is an entirely new approach to building applications.
+But in short, ReArch is an entirely new approach to building applications.

 ## In a Nutshell